port-labs/port-docs/docs/sso-rbac/rbac/rbac.md

   - Moderator
   - Member
 - Moderated Blueprints - the blueprints that can be moderated by the user.
 Only relevant for `moderator` users.
-- Port type - the user internal type in Port.
+- Port type - the type of the user, can be one of the following:
   - Standard - person users
   - [Service Account](/sso-rbac/rbac/#service-accounts).
 </TabItem>